 One of the most common stories among guests and hotel staff is the “Blue Lady”.
 She is believed to be the spirit of the wife of Dr. George Story.
 The room where the Blue Lady is always seen was once called the Garden Room.
 However, it has been renamed after its most frequent visitor.
 People believe that is a blue light is placed in the room in the on position, the Blue Lady would appear.
 However, there have also been cases when the Blue Lady would just appear on her own.
 She is described as having blue eyes and has the habit of leaving behind items which are blue in color.
-Some people also reported smelling cherry tobacco, the Blue Lady’s favourite, when she was still alive.
+Some people also reported smelling cherry tobacco, the Blue Lady’s favorite, when she was still alive.

 The town of Story was founded as a logging community in 1851.
 During its heyday, the town of Story was the largest settlement in the area.
-It had two general stores, a schoolhouse, a slaughterhouse, a saw mill, a post office, a blacksmith forge and a nondenominational church.
+It had two general stores, a schoolhouse, a slaughterhouse, a sawmill, a post office, a blacksmith forge, and a nondenominational church.
 However, during the Great Depression people left to go somewhere else.

 No new construction followed after the Great Depression and no one has ever since attempted to modernize the assign structures of Story.
 The Story Inn was created by two hippies from Bloomington who also bought and reassembled the town.
 Rick Hofstetter is the current owner of the inn.
 For two decades he fought to preserve a lot of Indiana’s distinguishing landmarks.
-He almost always finds himself in the midst of battles to preserve remnants of the past so that they can still be enjoyed on the future.
+He almost always finds himself in the midst of battles to preserve remnants of the past so that they can still be enjoyed in the future.

 The Story Inn offers 18 rooms and cottages and each of the rooms has its own unique history so no rooms are alike.
 Rooms in the inn are not identified by numbers but by name.
-All rooms are non-smoking and to preserve the inn’s historic setting, none of the rooms come with modern inventions, such as clocks, televisions and radios.
+All rooms are non-smoking and to preserve the inn’s historic setting, none of the rooms come with modern inventions, such as clocks, televisions, and radios.

 Story Still Tavern is the inn’s very famous bar.
 They have an extensive wine and beer list to please every palate.
 The bar also offers distilled beverages and mixes which cannot be found anywhere else.
 The inn’s restaurant is also recognized as one of the finest in the state and serves authentic Hoosier cuisine.
 The restaurant uses nothing but fresh and locally grown products.
-Couples who would like to have their wedding reception hosted at Story can choose from three reception venue; The Barn, The Old Mill and The Porch.
+Couples who would like to have their wedding reception hosted at Story can choose from three reception venue; The Barn, The Old Mill, and The Porch.
 The Story Still, the inn’s tavern also makes an interesting choice.
 Banquets and business retreats can also be hosted in the same venues.

 - Air-conditioned rooms